The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: The Coupled Newtonian Limit

-where $m_\chi^2 = 2\lambda v^2$.
-Here we see that the gravitational contribution of the vacuum energy density $\delta \rho_{vac} \sim \mathcal{O}(\delta\chi^2)$ is negligible compared to the matter density $\rho$ in the Poisson equation.
-In the Klein-Gordon equation however, the coupling term $Q^\nu = \alpha T \nabla^\nu \chi$ modifies the source side of the equation of motion for the scalar field allowing the inclusion of the expanded potential up to second order.
-Including the leading order contributions to the energy density, the linearized Poisson and Klein-Gordon equations form the coupled system:
+From Eq.~\eqref{eq:ueff}, the gravitational contribution of the perturbed vacuum energy density $\delta \rho_{\text{vac}} \sim \mathcal{O}(\delta\chi^2)$ is second-order and therefore negligible compared to the matter density $\rho$ in the Poisson equation.
+In the modified Klein-Gordon equation \eqref{eq:modified_kg}, however, the linear coupling term acts as a direct source, yielding the coupled system: